kubiks-inc/otel/packages/otel-drizzle/README.md

 **Peer Dependencies:** `@opentelemetry/api` >= 1.9.0, `drizzle-orm` >= 0.28.0

+## Supported Frameworks

+Works with any Node.js framework or runtime:

+- ✅ Next.js
+- ✅ Express
+- ✅ Fastify
+- ✅ NestJS
+- ✅ Hono
+- ✅ Standalone Node.js scripts
+- ✅ Any other Node.js application

 ## Usage

 Simply wrap your database connection pool with `instrumentDrizzle()` before passing it to Drizzle: